sophia0805/personal-website/README.md

 ## features
 - homepage with animated photo marquee and social links
-- photo gallery (/moments) with drag-and-drop upload functionality (owner-only)
+- photo gallery (/moments) with upload functionality (if you're the owner)
 - currently page showing what i'm working on + spotify integration
-- responsive design with dark mode support
 - mongodb integration for photo storage
 - ip-based authentication for admin features
-- spotify api integration for currently playing music

-## pages
-- `/` - main homepage with intro and photo carousel
-- `/currently` - what i'm up to right now + spotify integration
-- `/moments` - photo gallery with upload capabilities
-- `/api/photos` - photo management api
-- `/api/currently-playing` - spotify integration api

 ## installation
 1. clone the repository